mgreter/webmerge/README.md

 Features
 ========
 - Merge, join and optimize SCSS, CSS and JavaScript files
+- Compiles scss/sass either via libsass or ruby sass (external)
 - Optimize images etc. with external tools (in parallel jobs)
 - Create spritesets by simply annotating your css stylesheets
 - Can handle sprites optimized for high resolution displays (retina)
+- Includes with a small webserver to test drive your prototypes (alpha)
 - Optimize text files by removing UTF8 BOM and trailing whitespaces
 - Commits all file changes only after a successfull merge ("atomic")
 - File watcher to recompile automatically when a source file has changed
+- Create checksums and embedder code to auto embed the best assets for UA

 To Do
 =====
 - Write documentation
+- Add clean and test targets
 - Prepare code for v1.0.0 release
 - Implement @license header handling
 - Test more edge cases (specially css parser)